davetron5000/angular-rails-book/front.md

 * How do I manage all these JavaScript dependencies?
 * What challenges will there be in the production environment not present in the development environment?

 I was able to find answers by piecing together information from Stack Overflow and various blog posts.
 You shouldn't have to do that.

 ## How this book is organized

 This mini-book is broken up into four major parts:

 * Creating a basic skeleton to validate Angular is setup and configured
-* A Step-by-step walkthrough of a simple search feature
+* A step-by-step walkthrough of a simple feature
 * A more brisk walkthrough of using TDD to implement a feature
 * A very fast runthrough of builing a few more features

 The technologies we'll be using:

 * CoffeeScript
-* Back-end tests use RSpec
+* RSpec (for back-end tests)
-* Front-end tests use Jasmine
+* Jasmine (for front-end tests)
-* Browser-based acceptance tests using RSpec and Capybara
+* Capybara & Selenium (for browser-based acceptance tests)
-* Front-end dependencies managed with Bower
+* Bower (to manage front-end dependencies)
-* Twitter Bootstrap (not required, but simplifies this tutorial)
+* Twitter Bootstrap (for styling–not required, but simplifies this tutorial)
-* Heroku (not required, but is a cheap way to validate deployment)
+* Heroku (for deployment–not required, but is an easy way to validate production behavior)

 When we're done, you'll know exactly what you need to do to get Angular into your Rails app in a way that supports sustained development and deployment.
 You'll be able to get to your code more quickly and confidently.